standardnotes/docs/docs/usage/tags.md

 - `updated_at`
 - `created_at`

-Note that smart tags always query notes, and so the query you're building refers to notes firstmost.
+Note that Smart Views always query notes, and so the query you're building refers to notes firstmost.
 You reference tags by referring to a note's tags:

 ```
 !["B-tags", "tags", "includes", ["title", "startsWith", "b"]]